Skepton/Pixelpusher/README.md

 ##Next

 * Not tested with blog logo yet.
-* Not comment-integration yes (disqus).
+* No comment-integration yet (disqus).
-* Not yes optimized javascript or css (separated/minified etc.)
+* Not optimized javascript or css yes (separation/less/minified etc.)
 * Hoping for thumbnail genereation on coming versions of Ghost